bagisto/bagisto-docs/docs/1.x/packages/create_package.md

 - Now, to generate your package you need to use the following command,

-  - If package directory not present,
+  - If the package directory does not exist,

     ~~~php
     php artisan package:make ACME/HelloWorld
     ~~~

-  - If somehow package directory already present then you can use force command as well.
+  - If somehow the package directory is already present then you can use the force command as well.
 For that you just need to pass the '**--force**' command.

     ~~~php
     php artisan package:make ACME/HelloWorld --force